-I added the cars to the tray as I explained the activity to the children.
+Start by adding the cars to the tray as you explain the transportation themed activity to the children.

-The aim of the first part was to sort the cars into color sets, by matching each car to the same colored paint in the shaving foam.
-We would then move on to explore what happens when the different colors are mixed together.
+The goal of the first part was to sort the cars into color sets, by matching each car to the same colored paint in the shaving foam.
+Next you can move on to explore what happens when the different colors are mixed together.

-My kids needed little encouragement in getting started.
-Before long we had a big pile up of red, blue, and yellow cars.
+Your kids may need a little encouragement to get started.
+But before long you’ll had a big pile up of red, blue, and yellow cars.